 2.4 On some occasions we may also collect your personal information from public sources where it is fair and lawful to do so.
 For example, we may use publicly available information to track down the owner of certain intellectual property rights.
 These sources may include Google or other internet search engine results, or publicly available data from Facebook, Twitter and similar social media, or other information in the public domain.

 3. Why does the British Library use your personal information?3.1 The Library may use your personal information for a variety of purposes, depending upon the Service you have requested or are using.
 Quite often we will use your data simply to fulfil a request that you have initiated, such as to deal with your enquiry, give you access to the Library, provide a requested book to you, send you tickets to an event, or otherwise to provide you with and enable you to use our Services.
+You may also choose to share certain information with us as part of a research project or a joint academic collaboration.

 3.2 The Library may also use your personal information to manage and develop the Services that we offer, for example to: